magento/devdocs/src/release/beta-program.md

 Further instructions while filling out the form:

 -  Make sure to use the email associated with the primary MageID.
--  For _Adobe Contact Email_, use `magebeta@adobe.com` - _If you do not use this email we may not receive your request!_.
+-  For _Adobe Contact Email_, use `magebeta@adobe.com` - _We may not receive your request if you do not use this email!_.

 ## Developer access to GitHub